openframeworks/ofSite/_documentation/utils/ofThread.markdown

 ~~~~

-In the application declare an object of type MyThread like:
+In the application .h inside the ofApp class declare an object of type MyThread like:

 ~~~~{.cpp}
 // create object